-Please make sure the inmate notifies you once he/she has placed you on his/her visitor's list – this is totally up to him/her to do.
-So, if he/she doesn't and you show up to visit, you won't be let in.
+Please make sure the inmate notifies you once he/she has placed you on his/her visitor's list.
+If he/she doesn't and you show up to visit, you won't be let in.
 You must be on the visiting list to visit with an inmate.
 You have to work this out directly with the inmate.

 Also, we have a policy that says you only can be on one inmate's visitor's list at a time.
 You can seek an exception from the facility superintendent, however, even with an exception, you can only visit with one inmate at a time.
 We do not allow "group" visits.

 To receive calls from an inmate, the inmate must place you on his/her telephone list, and you must set up an account with our inmate telephone vendor.

 Once you are on an inmate's telephone list, he can call you.
-What you do on your end of the call – record it – is not something we can control.
+What you do on your end of the call – such as record it – is not something we can control.

 Please note that inmates may not be compensated for a media interview.

 How can I email an inmate?

 How can I find out where an inmate is housed?